Aubrey D. Jenkins

 George Adams

-The Office of Fire prevention provides oversight of Fire Inspections, fire investigations, internal affairs investigations, permit administration, plan review (new construction and existing construction) special event staffing, lock box key assignments, public fire education, strategic planning, false alarm abatement, monthly and annual statistical reports.
+The Office of Fire Prevention provides oversight of fire inspections, fire investigations, internal affairs investigations, and permit administration and plan review for both new construction and existing construction in the City of Columbia.
+The prevention office also takes care of staffing for special events, lockbox key assignments, public fire education programs, strategic planning for the department, false alarm abatement, and compiling monthly and annual statistical reports.

 Christopher Kip

-Chief Kip is the Operations Chief with two years as a volunteer and twenty years as a career member of the Columbia Fire Department.
+Chief Kip is the Professional Services Chief with two years experience as a volunteer member and twenty years as a career member of the Columbia Fire Department.
 He believes that the strength of our organization must be built on communication, trust, and an understanding of our shared mission to serve.